GSmithApps/lang-md/README.md

 - if we have english text that's indented, it puts the indentation spaces there
 - code wrapping for newline. for example, `fn divide`... it currently makes everything shrink or grow at its mercy
-- if the code ends on something like `$ }`, then it won't render that line. it might have something to do with the break statement